HaloWarsModding/HaloWarsModding.github.io/CONTRIBUTING.md

 1. Produce a bug fix or performance improvement
 1. Implement a useful new feature

-## A Contributor's Guide
+# A Contributor's Guide

 If you're eager to contribute to our documentation, it's essential to understand how the architecture operates.
-Follow these steps to ensure smooth integration:

-### Understanding the Architecture

-First, familiarize yourself with the core components:

 ![](resources/images/contributing/1.png)
 ![](resources/images/contributing/2.png)